 There are six steps to completing the risk assessment which are reflected in the columns in the risk assessment spreadsheet.
-A Word and Excel version of the risk assessment is available on the Alumni Associations resources webpage.
+A Word and Excel version of the risk assessment is available on the ACEF resources webpage.

-The Activity Risk Assessment documents are already populated with common risk areas you may need to assess as part of your activity.
+The Activity Risk Assessment is already populated with common risk areas you may need to assess as part of your activity.
 For example, the safeguarding of attendees, provision of refreshments, venue transportation.